 Spotify is a beneficial service for getting your podcasts out there.
-All you need is good audio quality and few certain requirements, which we will go into more detail below.
+All you need is good audio quality and a few specific requirements, which we will detail below.

 These are all the leading networks you should consider or use to distribute your podcasts.
 However, your work isn’t finished once the podcast is distributed.
-You will still need to publicize your podcast to inform potential listeners that it is available on all of these platforms.
+You will still need to publicize your podcast to inform potential listeners that it is available on all these platforms.

 How do I get my podcast on all platforms?

 As I have shown above, there are many options available for distributing your podcast far and wide.
 You should use podcast hosting platforms to get your podcast on all platforms.

 Hosting your podcast through third-party hosting platforms is the best and most favored way for podcasters worldwide.
-You will benefit from better bandwidth, more support, and receive an automatic generation of your RSS feed.
+You will benefit from better bandwidth and more support and receive an automatic generation of your RSS feed.
 This is how publishers can pick up on your podcast more easily.

 There are many platforms to choose from, such as Transistor.FM, Blubrry, BuzzSprout, Libsyn, PodBean, SimpleCast, and many more.
 Visit these platforms, and you will have the option of signing up to use their services or just by simply sending them an email to get onto their platform and start streaming.

 How do I get my free podcast on Spotify?

-Before you start, there are some requirements in place for uploading podcasts to Spotify.
+Before you start, some requirements exist for uploading podcasts to Spotify.
 All audio needs to be in ISO/IEC 11172-3 MPEG-1 Part 3 (MP3) with bit rates between 96 and 320 kbps to be uploaded.
 Episodes can’t exceed 200MB in size.

 Your podcast artwork should use a square (1:1) aspect ratio in the highest possible resolution in either PNG or JPEG formats.
 The title can’t exceed 20 characters, and all RSS feeds must include a title, image, and at least 1 episode.